James L. Petigru Building

 Park

 Washington Square is a park in downtown Charleston, South Carolina.
 It is located behind City Hall at the corner of Meeting Street and Broad Street in the Charleston Historic District.
-Washington Square is situated 430 feet northwest of The James L. Petigru Building.
+Washington Square is situated 430 feet northwest of James L. Petigru Building.

 Places in the Area